jo/sync-tank/migrations.md

 ### Setting the stage: A toy problem

 While this article is not supposed to be a tutorial, it will be instructive to have a working example at hands to illustrate some points.
 Our example of choice is the 'Hello World' of software applications, the todo-app.
 A simple todo-app does not look like the most daunting challenge to face from a data architecture perspective: todos can have titles and texts, maybe a creation date and a done-flag.
-None of this would make you sit down and write an article about different strategies for how to accomodate this information.
+None of this would make you sit down and write an article about different strategies for how to accommodate this information.
 But things get a lot more interesting once we agree to meet a few additional requirements:

 1. Users should be able to edit their todos even when their internet connection is unstable or down and the application should synchronize all changes once it re-connects.
 In other words: the app must be offline-capable (what exactly this means will become clearer as we go along).
 2. The application development should be agile, meaning that we want to support frequent changes to all aspects of the system, including the data schema.